 An unknown soldier, wearing a strangely familiar grey uniform, suddenly appeared in their midst.
 He addressed their officer in an urgent voice, practically choking on his hurried words.
 “Captain, our scouts have reported that an enemy brigade is just over the hill, coming directly to attack us.
-We have to protect the gold in the cannon at all costs.
-Please captain, we must act at once!”
-Surprisingly, their officer responded as if he knew him.
+We have to protect the gold in the cannon at all costs – we must act at once!”
+Surprisingly, their officer responded to the soldier as if he knew him.
 “Quick, Private Arrowood, hide the cannon!
-Push it into the stream so the water will conceal it.
-We’ll come back later for the gold.
+Push it deep into the stream so the water will conceal it.
+We’ll come back for it later.
 All right men – let’s move!”

 “Incredible,” the officer exclaimed.
 “I don’t believe what just happened.
 We were transported back to an old Civil War battle that was fought here.
 We were wearing Confederate grey.
 The attackers were Union troops.
 But they killed us all!
 There were no survivors!”

 The officer looked around.
 “There was no one left to come back for that cannon filled with the Confederate gold,” he said.
 “It may still be here somewhere.
 Is that why Private Arrowood appeared before us, because he wanted us to find the gold and then finally set him free?”
-The men were so traumatized by fighting in a bloody Civil War battle that they abandoned their mission and retreated to their base, where the commander reprimanded them severely.
-One week later, their battalion was ordered overseas to battle on the killing fields of Europe.
+The men were so traumatized by the ghostly battle that they abandoned their secret mission and retreated to their base, where the commander reprimanded them severely.
+One week later, their battalion was ordered overseas to the killing fields of Europe.

 World War II ended.
-The officer, who had never forgotten his experience, returned to the area years later hoping to find the lost stream, but logging operations and new undergrowth had completely altered the landscape.
-He limped all over the old battle site, his body stitched with the painful scars from his many war wounds, but he never found a thing.
+The officer returned to the area years later, hoping to find the small mountain stream, but logging operations and new undergrowth had completely altered the landscape.
+He limped all over the old battle site, his body stitched together with painful scars from his many war wounds, but he never found a thing.

 –Photographs courtesy of the Haywood County Public Library–